Wild Heart (Stevie Nicks song): Video

 The video was recorded during a Rolling Stone photo shoot in 1981.
 It starts with Nicks singing a rendition of "Love in Store", a song by Fleetwood Mac's Christine McVie.
 The video ends with a version of McVie's "Wish You Were Here".
-The video has been viewed over a million times on YouTube.
 The backing music was written by Lindsey Buckingham found in a demo which can also be found on YouTube.
 It can also be found on the "Deluxe" 2016 reissue of Fleetwood Mac's Mirage album, as a track titled "Suma's Walk".